top of page

 Through its archive based at the University of Liverpool, publication of the academic journal Foundation, and its support of activities such as the Arthur C. Clarke Award, the George Hay Lecture, the Science Fiction Masterclass, Science for Fiction and SF Outreach, the SFF continues to promote academic research within science fiction and to encourage greater public understanding of the genre.
 Our current patrons are Neil Gaiman, Nalo Hopkinson and Prof David Southwood.
 We are a registered charity - No. 1041052.

 Foundation is the essential critical review of science fiction.
 We publish on all aspects of the genre, and on all media.
 In addition to academic articles, we regularly feature author interviews, conference reports, exhibition reviews and, uniquely, reviews of both fiction and non-fiction.
 We also publish a number of special issues.
-The journal is peer-reviewed and appears three times a year (Spring, Summer and Winter).
+The journal is peer-reviewed and, as of 2025, appears twice a year (Spring and Autumn).
 ISSN: 0306-4964.
 Our current editorial team are:

 • Editor: Paul March-Russell